Are you a public, or a private school?

-What type of education do you offer?
+What type of curriculum do you offer?

 Who is Julia Lee?

-Julia Lee (October 31, 1902 – December 8, 1958) was an American blues and dirty blues musician.
+Julia Lee (October 31, 1902 – December 8, 1958) was an American blues musician.
 She was one of the most popular performers in Kansas City until her death in Kansas City, at the age of 56.
 In 1944 she secured a recording contract with Capitol Records, and a string of R&B hits followed, including "Gotta Gimme Whatcha Got" (No. 3 R&B, 1946), "Snatch and Grab It" (No. 1 R&B for 12 weeks, 1947, selling over 500,000 copies), according to Wikipedia.

 Our Founder decided to start a school to serve children in Lake Elsinore.
 She decided to incorporate the arts in honor of her great aunt, Julia Lee.

-Question: How big are classes at this school?
+Are class sizes big at this school?